clartaq/cwiki/resources/private/md/About_the_Editor.md

    2. To delete a tag, click the circled "x" next to the tag.
 You can also backspace until the tag is erased.
    3. To add a new tag, click the circled "+" at the end of the list of tags.
 You can also press the "Enter" key while editing a tag to create a new one.
     4. You can navigate among the tags using the "Tab" and "Shift-Tab" keys.
-3. The main editing section is where you will spend most of your time.
+3. The main editing section, which is where you will spend most of your time.

 ## The Main Editing Section ##